flatironinstitute/sciware/10_EnvShell/EnvironmentVariables.md

 `foo/bar/myProg`
 the underlying system call used to run the program looks for the executable in the location you specified.
 If, however, you type:
 `myProg`
 that system call will begin searching for the executable using the value of `PATH`.

+To help gain a better understanding of what's going, the following examples use `strace` to look at the system calls being invoked.
+We use a combination of filters to reduce the output of `strace` to just the relevant bits.

 Starting with a "vanilla" PATH (`$PATH` is `bash` syntax for the *value* associated with `PATH`):